Castle of the Living Dead

-Castle of the Living Dead (Il Castello dei Morti Vivi, Le Chateau des Morts Vivants) is a 1964 horror film directed by Warren Kiefer.
-It was released in English under the title Crypt of Horror.
-It was Kiefer's first film as a director.
+Castle of the Living Dead (Note: English title card appears as The Castle of the Living Dead) (Il castello dei morti vivi, also released Crypt of Horror) is a 1964 horror film written and directed by Warren Kiefer, and starring Christopher Lee, Gaia Germani, Philippe Leroy, Mirko Valentin, and Donald Sutherland.
+It was Sutherland's first credited film appearance, and Kiefer's directorial debut.
+The film was an international co-production between Italian and French companies, and premiered in Italy on August 5, 1964.

 Since its release, a number of contradictory production histories concerning Castle of the Living Dead have surfaced, with the film's direction being variously attributed to Kiefer (who was credited with the alias "Lorenzo Sabatini" on Italian prints), Riccardo Freda, or Luciano Ricci (credited as "Herbert Wise").
 Other mysteries include the extent of assistant director Michael Reeves' involvement in the production, and whether or not Mario Bava provided special effects for the film.

 Plot

 The film is set in France in the early 19th century, after the Napoleonic Wars (1803 – 1815).
 The voiceover reports that banditry and violence rule the roadways.
-An ill-fated theatrical troupe of commedia dell'arte performers on tour visits the castle of Count Drago (Christopher Lee).
+An ill-fated theatrical troupe of commedia dell'arte performers on tour visits the castle of Count Drago.

 Drago is an embalmer of both animals and humans.
 He is pre-occupied with creating his "eternal theatre."
 In his research, Drago discovers a chemical formula that instantly kills and embalms any living creature, forever preserving them at the moment of death.
 Drago's habit of experimenting on animals is revealed, and the visitors are about to become unwilling participants before a dwarf rescues them.